HDFGroup/vol-log-based/sneak_peek.md

   + Support checking multiple file opens to the same file.
 An error will return instead of corrupting the file.
 See PR #28.
   + Error messages are printed only in debug mode.
 See PR #39.
+  + Move Log VOL data object creation to post open stage.
+    + HDF5 1.13.3 and above does not allow creating data objects in the file_create callback.

 * Bug fixes
   + Fix a bug for allowing to run ncdump when the two VOL environment variables